VoronDesign/VoronUsers/printer_mods/OboMaker3D/C17-EXT-CARTRIDGE/Readme.md

 Use HEPA 13 filters from 10mm to 18mm thick.
 The best is to find a HEPA 13 filter for vacuum cleaner and cut it with a cutter.
 The references change according to the country.

-I tested this one after cutting with a cutter :
+I tested this one after cutting:

 - The best but I do not find the reference in other countries: [Amazon.fr](https://www.amazon.fr/gp/product/B01MCTSXVR/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1)